sngular/scs-multiapi-plugin/README.md

 this means that OneOf will work the same way as an AnyOf.

 ## Property validation
-Both AsyncAPI and OpenAPI offer the possibility to add properties apply constraints to the values that a certain object can take.
-To validate these properties we annotate the pertaining fields and generate the corresponding validators so that the user can later use a framework such as Hibernate to check for correctness.
+Both AsyncAPI and OpenAPI offer the possibility to add properties and apply constraints to the values a certain object can take.
+To validate these properties, we annotate the pertaining fields and generate the corresponding validators so that the user can later use a framework such as Hibernate to check for correctness.